• Skip to primary navigation

 Share

-A simple Mixed Green Salad with sweet dates and an out of this world anti-inflammatory turmeric dressing full of fresh, tangy flavour and a little spice from the ginger.
+A simple Mixed Green Salad with sweet dates and an out-of-this-world anti-inflammatory turmeric dressing full of fresh, tangy flavour and a little spice from the ginger.
 An elegant side perfect for dinner parties, girlie lunches or curry nights.

 Jump to Recipe Jump to Video Print Recipe